 Turmeric contains curcumin – a powerful anti-inflammatory compound which is known to relieve inflammation and the pain associated with it.
 It also acts as an antiseptic which can cleanse toxins and kill harmful bacteria like P. acnes.

-The two most popular ways to use turmeric to treat cystic acne are:
+The two most popular ways to use turmeric as a cystic acne home remedy are:

 - Mix one teaspoon of turmeric with one teaspoon of sesame oil and apply it to your face or existing breakout, massaging it in for five minutes, and washing it off with warm water and your cleanser after the time is up.
 You can do this daily.